+Check in about their day and what went well and not so well.
 Give kids permission to feel their feelings, and space to talk and release their emotions.
 You are their container.
 You are their safe place to hold their feelings and let them know it’s OK to feel your feelings.

 2. Consider child development.
 Young kids often struggle to regulate their emotions, control their impulses, and to focus, sit still, and pay attention.
 Keep in mind that the human brain is developing well into the mid-twenties and the part of the brain that focuses on rational thinking is the last to fully develop.

 Remember that the younger the child, the more difficulty they may have with regulating their emotions, and they will often need your gentle support and guidance.

 Let’s consider going to a restaurant with an energetic, curious, and playful two-year-old.
 What happens when you sit down to order food and wait for it to come?
 They get pretty wiggly and sometimes a little unruly.
 When the little one gets their food, they might nibble for a couple minutes and then try to wander and explore the restaurant.
 While it would be lovely to chat and eat together, we need to recognize young children’s attention spans are short.
 It’s OK to distract them.
 This is exactly why restaurants give kids crayons and a coloring placemat.
 And sometimes kids get bored with coloring too!